the-13th-letter/derivepassphrase/docs/reference/derivepassphrase-vault.1.md

     [Since v0.2.0, until v1.0.]
     A configuration file has been renamed.
     <b>derivepassphrase vault</b> will attempt to rename the file itself (`Successfully migrated to %s.`), or complain if it cannot rename it (`Failed to migrate to %s: %s`).

+??? warning "`Specifying --notes without --config is ineffective.`"

+    (Exactly what it says.)

+??? warning "`A backup copy of the notes was saved to %s.`"

+    The <i>vault</i>(1) legacy editor interface is in use, which carries a high risk of accidentally losing or corrupting the old notes because a notes editing session cannot be aborted mid-editing.
+    To guard against such accidental data loss, a backup copy of the old notes was saved to the <b>derivepassphrase</b> configuration directory.

 ## COMPATIBILITY